BentleyDavis/bentleydavis.github.io/content/blog/journalist.md

 author: "Bentley Davis"
 description: "I'm looking for a freelance journalist to help me with my Gulli Bot project."
 permalink: journalist/
-img: "journalist.jpg"
+img: "/img/blog/journalist.jpg"
 ---

-I'm looking for a freelance journalist to help me with my [Gulli Bot](https://GulliBot.com) project.
+I'm looking for a freelance journalist to help with my [Gulli Bot](https://GulliBot.com) project.

 ## If you are passionate about
 - Fighting misinformation